-All electives must be chosen in consultation with, and approved by, the student's advisor.
+All electives must be chosen in consultation with, and approved by, the student's academic advisor.

-Curriculum in MARINE TRANSPORTATION (MART)
+MARINE TRANSPORTATION (MART)

 This program combines studies in the humanities and sciences with instruction and training in maritime disciplines to provide the U.S. Maritime Service cadet with a broad-based education.
-The student who successfully completes the license program will be qualified to sit for the U.S. Coast Guard license examination for a license as a Third Mate, Steam and Motor Vessels, Oceans, Unlimited.
+The student who successfully completes the license program will be qualified to sit for the U.S. Coast Guard license examination for a license as a Third Mate of Ocean, Steam or Motor Vessels.